 - THREE Women and Gender Studies electives from approved, interdisciplinary cross-listed courses

 Students who successfully complete the women and gender studies major will be able to:

 - Identify ways systems of sex and gender oppressions function in society.

 - Analyze constructs of sex and gender roles as they intersect other social categories across cultures.

 - Evaluate conceptual and methodological knowledge of women and gender studies scholarship in research.

 - Apply knowledge of women and gender studies in activism and real-world practice.

 - Integrate lived experiences into contemporary issues concerning women and gender.

-- Defend discipline-specific expertise in one or more specialized areas under women and gender studies.
+- Defend discipline-specific expertise in one or more specialized areas under women.